Ellen White Investigation

 6. Ellen White was a Charlatan

-Overview - This theory denies any supernatural activity, and even discounts major health/psychological problems.
+Overview - This theory denies any supernatural activity, and even discounts major health or psychological problems.
 According to this theory, James and Ellen White were motivated by a desire for fame, power, and/or money.
 She and James faked her visions and she lied about them to her followers in order to advance her own career and standing within the sect.

 Support for this position: